This lab walks you through creating IAM Users and adding them into IAM Groups.

 The primary resources in IAM are users, groups, roles, policies, and identity providers.

 IAM Group is a collection of IAM Users.
 You use groups to specify permissions for a collection of users, which can make those permissions easier to manage for those users.

 IAM roles are like IAM Users in that they are both identities with permission policies that determine what the owner can access.

-IAM Role do not have any credentials associated with them.
+IAM Role does not have any credentials associated with them.

-IAM Roles are is intended to be assumable by anyone who needs them.
+IAM Roles are intended to be assumed by anyone who needs them.